 If you and your spouse need to make decisions about child support, child custody, property division, and more, those court appearances will be scheduled for a later date.
 How long they take depends on you and your spouse and whether or not you’re able to reach agreements on each aspect of the divorce.
 It’s worth noting that, in Illinois, custody cases must be resolved within 18 months of the date on which they were filed.

 Once you and your spouse have reached decisions, a prove-up hearing will be scheduled by the judge to finalize the agreements.
+After your divorce is granted, you may wonder what happens with your divorce record; take a moment to review our guide to learn more about who can view information about your divorce in Illinois.

 What Percentage of Marriages End in Divorce?